tirmizee/PL-SQL-ORACLE-Example/README.md

 #### FOR Loop

-    FOR count IN [REVERSE_OPTIONAL] lower .. upper LOOP statement;
+    FOR count IN [REVERSE] lower .. upper LOOP statement;
         statement;
     END LOOP;